genome/bfx-workshop/lectures/week_06/bfx_workshop_06_alignment.md

 2. Where are the input files for this workflow? (what data are we aligning?)

-For `workflowInputs`, you will need to download or copy/paste the following YAML file and then 'Choose File' to upload the contents of that file.
+For `workflowInputs`, you will need to download the following YAML file and then 'Choose File' to upload it to the server.
 ```
 https://raw.githubusercontent.com/genome/analysis-workflows/2022-bfx-workshop/example_data/normal_alignment_exome_gcloud.yaml
 ```